tymyrddin/purple/source/docs/continuity/foundations.md

 happen during planning may surface during the incident instead, at the worst possible time, with the worst possible information.

-## ChangeShop: rehearsals are diagnostic
+## Homeostasis: rehearsals are diagnostic

 The most useful continuity exercise is not the one that confirms the plan works.
 It is the one that produces honest data about where the plan does not work.
 Organisations resist the second